NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ```
 ### RelCacheTable :: getSearchIndex
 #### Description
-Gives the value of searchIndex field of the given relation from Relation Cache Table.
-This is used by the linear search algorithm to find the location of the previous hit so that the search can be resumed from the next record.
+Gives the value of `searchIndex` field of the given relation from *Relation Cache* Table.
+This is used by the linear search algorithm to find the **location of the previous hit** so that the search can be resumed from the next record.

-:::info note
+:::caution note
 The caller should allocate memory for the struct RecId before calling the function.
 :::